GENE GUIDE

 Symptoms

-Because the AUTS2 gene is important in development, many people who have AUTS2-related syndrome have:
+Because the AUTS2 gene is important in brain development and function, many people who have AUTS2-related syndrome have:

 • Features of autism